 Executive Director & CO-FOUNDER

-When she’s not exploring Seattle with her two small children, Jenna is actively involved in the Seattle community, and currently serves as the President Elect of the Junior League of Seattle.
+When she’s not exploring Seattle with her partner, Joshua, and two children, Jenna is actively involved in the Seattle community, and is a Past President of the Junior League of Seattle.
 She received her Juris Doctorate from Santa Clara University Law School and is a member of the California Bar.
 Jenna also holds a BA from the University of Michigan at Ann Arbor in History.

 After 15 years teaching preschool and prekindergarten students Marva decided it was time to shake things up.
 She started back to school almost 30 years after graduating with her BA in Children's Theater from Central Washington University.
 Before she was a classroom teacher, Marva worked as an administrator and arts specialist at Seattle Children's Theater, Studio East, and many other locations in the Seattle area.
 In her spare time you can see Marva participating in art parades.
-Marva has been in 2 Fremont Solstice Parades, 4 Burien Arts-a-glow , and 2 Buskers in the 'Burg .
-This summer Marva will be participating in West Seattle's first Mermaid parade and in her third Solstice parade.
+Marva has been in multiple Fremont Solstice Parades, Burien Arts-a-glow , and Buskers in the 'Burg .
+Marva is the parade leader for Seattle ReCreative in the Greenwood Sefair Parade.
 She was Seattle ReCreative's first intern before joining the staff.
 Follow her adventures @marvamaker on instagram!